Testing enterprising potential

 A person with a high need for achievement has the following qualities:

-• An orientation towards the future;
+• An orientation towards the future

-• Self-reliance on own ability;
+• Self-reliance on their own ability

-• An optimistic rather than a pessimistic outlook;
+• An optimistic rather than a pessimistic outlook

-• A strong task orientation;
+• A strong task orientation

-• An effective approach to time management;
+• An effective approach to time management

-• A restlessness, with a strong drive and high energy levels;
+• A restlessness, with a strong drive and high energy levels

-• Responsible and persistent in the pursuit of aims;
+• Responsible and persistent in the pursuit of aims

-• Goal–orientated, setting challenging but realistic goals;
+• Goal–orientated, setting challenging but realistic goals

 • Willingness to work long and hard when necessary to complete tasks.